shreevatsa/sanskrit/README.md

           The match_type in these MetrePatterns is always a full verse.
      	  The issues can be things like viṣama-pādānta-laghu, or "off" pādas.

-Also at a similar level are the functions in handle_input.py.
+Also at a similar level are the functions in handle_input.py: they take care of input, transliteration, removing things that are not part of the verse, and finally giving the actual verse in SLP1 format.

+Finally, the functions in sscan.py take this cleaned-up verse, identify laghus-and-gurus in it, and match it with the `known_metres` (failing that, `known_patterns` on each line) from metrical_data.py.

+From a user point of view, class Identifier in sscan.py is all that needs to be interacted with.